Norman S. Dike: Other activities

 He was active in society and as a community leader.
 He served as president of the Brown University Alumni Association of New York.
 He was a trustee of the Brooklyn Homeopathic Hospital, later known as the Cumberland Hospital.
 His mother had been president of the same hospital's Ladies Aid Association.
 He was president of the board of trustees of the hospital for seven years.
 He was a member of the American Bar Association, the New York State Bar Association, and the Brooklyn Bar Association.
 He also served as director of the Hamilton Club of Brooklyn, and was a member of the Union and University Clubs of Manhattan and of the Montauk Lodge, Free and Accepted Masons.

 Family and death

 In June 1917, Dike married Evelyn Moore Biddle.
 They divorced in 1939.
 They had one child, Norman Staunton Dike Jr. on May 19, 1918.
-His son was featuring on the popular HBO miniseries Band of Brothers, played by actor Peter O'Meara.
+His son was featured on the popular HBO miniseries Band of Brothers, played by actor Peter O'Meara.
 In 1942, Dike wrote a genealogical narrative of his family entitled, Narrative of Anthony Dike, Albyn Valentine Dike Branch, 1623-1942.
 Dike died on April 15, 1953.